KingCowfish/Hazy-Touch-Web-App/README.md

 Update 6/23:
 Well all my changes have been pushed up here so that is good, however, I have no idea what changed to make it work (as I didn't really do anything)/I feel like there may be some issues that need to be resolved.
 Still, I'm not gonna look a gift horse in the mouth.
 Next is checking with my client to see if she approves of the changes, and if I am given the go ahead, I will begin learning Azure.
 Don't expect any updates for a little while.

+Update 8/28:
+Well hey!
+A small update!
+Finally got to make some changes as the client sent me more information to add to the site.
+Expect more to come.
+Unfortunately, work has been rough lately, so I will be adding things rather slowly.